Switching Channels

 Also by default, the UpdateManager will only update to versions which are newer than the current version, leading to suboptimal behavior because often you may be switching to a version which is lower than the current version.
 Imagine the following scenario:

-• Your user encounters a bug and turns off beta via settings.
+- Your user encounters a bug and turns off

-It's for this reason I recommend always using the ExplicitChannel option with the AllowVersionDowngrade option.
+For this reason, when switching channels it's recommended to use the ExplicitChannel option together with the AllowVersionDowngrade option.
 For example:

 new UpdateManager("https://the.place/you-host/updates", new UpdateOptions {